Honduras

 Statutory Leave Policies in Honduras

-Employees are entitled to a minimum of 10 paid holiday days after one year of work.
-If one of these holidays falls on Saturday or Sunday, then the holiday is moved to the following Monday.
+Employees are entitled to a minimum of 10 paid vacation days after one year of work.
+If one of the public holidays falls on Saturday or Sunday, then the holiday is moved to the following Monday.

 Expectant mothers get four weeks of maternity leave before birth and six weeks after birth.
 They must get paid at 66% of their average salary over the previous three months.